djkim9031/SparseMatrixOperation/README.md

 By doing this, we don't need to record every element's row, column, and value metrics.
 This further saves memory.

 Major update has been made since the last upload

+# SparseMatrixOperation on CUDA
+This is for my personal learning purpose.
+Essnetially the same logic on C++ is implemented using CUDA C extension.
+Vectors on host is implemented using thrust::host_vector.

+Initially, I thought vectors could be copied to device using thrust::device_vector.
+However, this is not the case as thrust::device_vector is also callable only on host.
+Hence, even though it is not optimal, host_vectors are copied to arrays on host, which are then copied to device using the pointers.